-In response to the PAQ the facility indicated it has (3) three medical and mental health staff at the facility that received the required training.
+In response to the PAQ the facility indicated it has (1) one medical staff at the facility that received the required training.
 The interview with medical staff indicated she received specialized training as well as attends annual In-service training provided by the facility.